Max0xDay/fydf-server/README.md

 - Run `./setup.sh` to reconfigure storage
 - Check that .env file has correct path
 - Verify directory permissions with `ls -la /path/to/storage`

+## Resumable Uploads

+The application supports resumable uploads that can continue even after:
+- Page reload
+- Browser restart
+- Network interruption
+- Connection timeout

+### How it works:
+1. **Upload interruption**: If an upload is interrupted, the progress is saved
+2. **Page reload**: When you return, incomplete uploads are automatically detected
+3. **File selection**: You'll be prompted to re-select the same file to continue
+4. **Resume**: Upload continues from where it left off, skipping already uploaded chunks

+### Resume process:
+- Incomplete uploads appear in a "Resume Incomplete Uploads" section
+- Click "Resume Upload" and select the same file
+- Upload continues automatically from the last completed chunk
+- Progress is preserved and displayed accurately

+This feature is especially useful for large files or unstable connections.